robmarkcole/HASS-amazon-rekognition/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/hacs/integration)

 Object detection with [Amazon Rekognition](https://aws.amazon.com/rekognition/).
-The state of the sensor is the number of detected `target` objects in the image, and the default target is `Person`.
+The state of the sensor is the number of detected target objects in the image, and the default target is `person`.
 Note that in order to prevent accidental over-billing, the component will not scan images automatically, but requires you to call the `image_processing.scan` service.

 **Pricing:** As part of the [AWS Free Tier](https://aws.amazon.com/rekognition/pricing/), you can get started with Amazon Rekognition Image for free.
 Upon sign-up, new Amazon Rekognition customers can analyze 5,000 images per month for the first 12 months.
 After that price is around $1 for 1000 images.